kptdev/kpt/package-examples/wordpress/README.md

 # wordpress

-This is an example of a kpt package which has a subpackage in it.
+Here is an example to get, view, customize and apply contents of an example kpt package with a subpackage in its directory tree.

 ## Steps